 LASER SCAR TREATMENT IN LOS ANGELES:

 The most innovative approach to scar revision is the use of laser to eliminate surface irregularities and smooth the skin after treatment.
 Lasers utilize a technique known as selective photothermolysis, which works by directing a high intensity laser beam onto the skin to treat a specific tissue chromophore.
 During your Los Angeles plastic surgery consultation with Dr. Karamanoukian, the features of your scar will be examined in order to determine which laser will work on your scar type.
 Our office has many types of lasers, each of which will target different elements of your scar.
 The process of laser scar treatment may be used in conjunction with TAC injection, scar revision, scar modification, chemical peels, and topical creams.
-Our office recommends the use of Melaquin AM Daily UV Protect and Melaquin PM Night Moisturizer as part of your regimen to improve your scar quality.
+Our office recommends the use of Melarase AM Daily UV Protect and Melarase PM as part of your regimen to improve scar quality.
 Dr. Karamanoukian is available for laser scar removal by calling (310) 998-5533.

 Laser scar removal can be used to treat the following types of scars: Acne scars, traumatic scars, plastic surgery scars, keloid scars, hypertrophic scars, pigmented scars, discolored scars, dark scars, lip scars, cleft lip scars, surgery scars, and burn scars.
 Dr. Karamanoukian will perform a complete examination and recommend a treatment plan that will maximize your results while minimizing downtime.
 Laser scar removal can effectively improve the appearance of scars on the face and body.